To give your baby the best chance of sleeping well during the day and at night here are our best tips to create the ideal sleep conditions:

 Experts recommend playing the white noise louder than the baby’s cries (if they are crying) or as loud as a shower to encourage good sleep (around 65 decibels).
 We have a variety of white noise tracks available on our website, Spotify, iTunes and the Google Playstore.

 Using a swaddle for babies under 5 months old can certainly help your baby settle and sleep well.
 Swaddling replicates the tight, confined feeling of being in the womb and ensures babies can’t wake themselves up with their startle reflex.
-It is quite common that people assume their baby doesn’t like being swaddled, mainly because their baby wiggles or cries while they’re being put in a swaddle, but more often than not, this is simply because the swaddle isn’t tight enough or the baby is already overtired or overstimulated.
+Sometimes people assume their baby doesn’t like being swaddled, mainly because their baby wiggles or cries while they’re being put in a swaddle, but more often than not, this is simply because the swaddle isn’t tight enough or the baby is already overtired or overstimulated.
 Most babies prefer to be swaddled.

 By the time your baby reaches between 4-5 months they start to loose their startle reflex and you can begin to wean them off the swaddle and into a baby sleeping bag.

-Introduce a cuddly or comforter as early as possible.
+Introduce a cuddly or comforter when it is safe to do so.
 Having a little buddy for sleep is a great tool to use as a baby-controlled sleep association.
 If they associate the comforter with bedtime and sleep, it will work as a strong signal to your baby when it is bedtime.
 Choose a comforter that is washable, preferably one that you can purchase two of (so you can interchange them when you need to wash one!).
 Keep the comforter close to you for a few days, in your bed, under your top or next to you and baby whilst feeding so it absorbs your scent.
-Then give it to baby for every nap and at nighttime.
-To begin with this will just mean placing it in baby’s bed when they sleep until they are unswaddled and can hold the cuddly themselves.
+Then give it to baby for every nap and at night-time.
+To begin with, this will just mean placing it in baby’s bed when they sleep until they are unswaddled and can hold the cuddly themselves.
 Make sure you never place objects close enough to your baby’s face that they can become a suffocation hazard.

-If your baby is good and ready for sleep, settling them in their bed is a great way to help your baby understand that their bed is where they fall asleep when they're tired and this will establish and lock in excellent sleep habits for months and years to come.
+If your baby is good and ready for sleep (see the first point in this article), settling them in their bed is a great way to help your baby understand that their bed is where they fall asleep when they're tired and this will establish and lock in excellent sleep habits for months and years to come.
 We recommend using the side settling technique for babies younger than 4 months (see the video on how to do this HERE) and if your older baby still needs some help settling to sleep, using your voice or touch to soothe them while they're in their crib is our preferred method.

 We hope these tips help with setting up your baby’s sleep sanctuary and encouraging your little ones to settle easily and sleep well.
-Our Sleep Programs contain tonnes of comprehensive advice about establishing natural and sustainable sleep patterns for your baby.
+Our Sleep Programs contain a lot more comprehensive advice about establishing natural and sustainable sleep patterns for your baby.